Federal Emergency Management Agency, DHS.

 3. FEMA will reimburse special allocated loss expenses to the Company in accordance with guidelines issued by FEMA.

-1. The Company must make loss payments for flood insurance policies from Federal funds retained in the bank account(s) established under Article II.E and, if such funds are depleted, from Federal funds derived by drawing against the Letter of Credit established pursuant to Article IV.
+1. The Company must make loss payments for flood insurance policies from federal funds retained in the bank account(s) established under Article III.E.1 and, if such funds are depleted, from Federal funds derived by drawing against the Letter of Credit established pursuant to Article V.

-E. The Company must make premium refunds required by FEMA to applicants and policyholders from Federal flood insurance funds referred to in Article II.E, and, if such funds are depleted, from funds derived by drawing against the Letter of Credit established pursuant to Article IV.
-The Company may not refund any premium to applicants or policyholders in any manner other than as specified by FEMA since flood insurance premiums are funds of the Federal Government.
+E. Refunds.
+The Company must make premium refunds required by FEMA to applicants and policyholders from Federal flood insurance funds referred to in Article II.E.1, and, if such funds are depleted, from funds derived by drawing against the Letter of Credit established pursuant to Article V. The Company may not refund any premium to applicants or policyholders in any manner other than as specified by FEMA since flood insurance premiums are funds of the Federal Government.

 A. FEMA must establish Letter(s) of Credit against which the Company may withdraw funds daily, if needed, pursuant to prescribed procedures implemented by FEMA.
-The amounts of the authorizations will be increased as necessary to meet the obligations of the Company under Article III.C-E. The Company may only request funds when net premium income has been depleted.
+FEMA will increase the amounts of the authorizations as necessary to meet the obligations of the Company under Article IV.C-E. The Company may only request funds when net premium income has been depleted.
 The timing and amount of cash advances must be as close as is administratively feasible to the actual disbursements by the recipient organization for allowable Letter of Credit expenses.
-Request for payment on Letters of Credit may not ordinarily be drawn more frequently than daily or in amounts less than $5,000, and in no case more than $5,000,000 unless so stated on the Letter of Credit.
+Request for payment on Letters of Credit may not ordinarily be drawn more frequently than daily.
 This Letter of Credit may be drawn by the Company for any of the following reasons:

-1. Payment of claims, as described in Article III.D;
+1. Payment of claims, as described in Article IV.D;

-3. Allocated and unallocated loss adjustment expenses, as described in Article III.C.
+3. Allocated and unallocated loss adjustment expenses, as described in Article IV.C.

 B. FEMA must provide technical assistance to the Company as follows: